 Leveraging regional specific keywords and search trends at different months of the year can help you maximize your brand exposure.
 It’s important that this research is done in the official language of each country so that keywords are reflective of volume.
 Just like your other SEO strategies, these keywords should be present throughout you larger LatAm strategy so you have consistency.
 Your offers have to be attractive to both search engines and human beings.
-Learn more about search habits of Latin American consumers here, or in the resources below.
+Learn more about search habits of Latin American consumers here.

 Whether your brand has offered your service to Latin America for years and years or are planning on expanding, building brand awareness and ultimately credibility with this customer base is essential for success.

 When it comes to digital brands, this brand awareness might not previously exist.
 Digital adoption in the region is new, and many Latin Americans likely haven’t had exposure to your products and services yet.
 Digital brands like Zoom and Dropbox have done a great job of translating their websites and tailoring their messaging to each region of customers so they can run specific marketing campaigns.
 They know to gain the trust of users in the region for products that they have not used before this groundwork is necessary.

 Before investing millions of dollars on advertising and branding campaigns, it’s important to keep the following top of mind when localizing your brand experience:

 Campaigns & promotions